 If you have been arrested?

 If you are in a police station or in a Spanish court, you should be aware that you are by law, entitled to legal representation.
 The police station may call in a duty lawyer and a court will also provide a duty officer.
 Citizens Advice Bureau Spain advise that you contact a lawyer of your choice at your earliest opportunity.
 You are advised to not appear in court without legal representation no matter the type of case or even if attending as a witness.
-In an emergency you may contact the Citizens Advice Bureau.
-Telephone 0034 615 814 264 who will attempt to find an available lawyer.

 There are list of fees available from the Spanish law society (colegio de abogados) which can give some guidelines.
 You should clarify the fees with your lawyers before you instruct him/her.
-There are often unseen costs as it can be impossible to know the direction or time any one case will take.
+There are often unseen costs as it can be impossible to know the direction or duration any one case will take.

 Conditional and Contingency Fee Agreements (no-win, no-fee)

 Commonly known as ‘no win no fee’, the correct terminology is a contingency or conditional fee agreement.
 The equivalent in Spanish is known as ‘Cuota Litis’.
 When subscribing to this type of contract, the client should clearly understand the type of agreement that he is entering into before signing the engagement letter.